Celtics-Cavaliers Betting Odds, Preview, and Predictions | BetOnline.ag - CLNS Media

-The Boston Celtics (44-18, 33-28-1 ATS) return home for a matchup against the Cleveland Cavaliers (39-25, 33-29-2 ATS).
-Boston is coming off a tough loss to the New York Knicks and no longer controls the top seed in the Eastern Conference.
-Cleveland lost three straight before dominating the Toronto Raptors 118-93 on Sunday.
-The Cavs are up 2-0 in the season series.
-According to online sports book betonline.ag, the Celtics are 5-point favorites.
+The Boston Celtics (45-20, 33-31-1 ATS) hit the road for a matchup against the Cleveland Cavaliers (40-26, 35-29-2 ATS).
+Boston is less than 24 hours removed from a gut-wrenching, double overtime loss to the New York Knicks.
+Cleveland, after losing Wednesday’s game against the C’s in Boston, handled business against the Detroit Pistons on Saturday.
+The Cavs are up 2-1 in the season series.
+According to online sports book betonline.ag, the Cavaliers are 8-point favorites.

 Injury Reports